The History of Hermès Orange

 In 1942, Nazi-occupied France could no longer source the faux pigskin of Hermès packaging.
 Paper boxes made from cardboard could still be found, but cream and marigold dyes were no longer available.
 The only color the supplier could provide turned out to be a bold orange.
 The Hermès orange box was born from hardship and necessity and grew to become quickly recognized as a symbol of ultra-luxury worldwide.

-The Hermes orange hue is Hermes’ signature orange, simply known as Orange, Orange H or Classic Orange.
-This hue is not to be confused with Potiron, which is darker with brown undertones.
-In the Pantone matching system, Hermes orange is No.1448.
+The Hermès orange hue is Hermès’ signature orange, simply known as Orange, Orange H, or Classic Orange within the brand.
+In the extensive portfolio of Hermès colors, it is color code 93.
+The shade is bright and clear, filled with energy and verve.
+This classic hue is not to be confused with Potiron, which is a darker shade spiced with brown undertones.
+There is no Pantone equivalent to Hermès orange.

-It is said that if orange is your favorite color you’re a force to be reckoned with, social and easy to talk to.
-Orange is an uplifting and confident color, so this could be the reason our heart skips a beat when we see those iconic Hermes orange boxes!
+It is said that if orange is your favorite color, you’re a force to be reckoned with, highly social, and easy to talk to.
+Orange is an uplifting and confident color, so this could be the reason our heart skips a beat when we see those iconic Hermès orange boxes!
 That and the fact we can’t wait to see what’s inside!

 The Hermès logo is based on the painting “Le Duc attelé” by Alfred de Dreux.
 It depicts the stylish horse-drawn carriage with the waiting groom.
 The logo pays homage to the design house’s origin as the premier saddler and harness made for French nobility.
 The Hermès orange logo is typically depicted in dark chocolate brown with the bright orange of the box shining through or in the same orange against a field of white.